+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 After a exploring the city on one (or hopefully more) of our Florence tours, it’s time to kick back and enjoy some authentic Florentine cuisine.
 We highly recommend our Florence Evening Food Tour, where you can explore the more local areas of Florence with an expert foodie guide.

 History of Gelato